khaiwyon/materials/week_2/day_3/3_authorization.md

 - We're going to have 3 different user roles - the admin, the moderator, and the user.

 - Let's add this in.
-Remember that we've already added the attirbute `role:integer` in our `users table`
+Remember that we've already added the attribute `role:integer` in our `users table`

 -